How to Update Docker Container and Compose Stacks

 ✔ Container pihole Started 5.3s

-- If you want to force Compose to stop and recreate all containers, use the
+• If you want to force Compose to stop and recreate all containers, even if they had no new images available, use the --force-recreate flag:

 docker compose up -d --force-recreate